qin1122/FLUX-SR/README.md

     * `train_norm_layers`: When set, additionally trains the normalization scales.
 Takes care of saving and loading.
     * `lora_layers`: Specify the layers you want to apply LoRA to.
 If you specify "all-linear", all the linear layers will be LoRA-attached.

-5. Test on DIV2K valid dataset
+5. Test on DIV2K validation set
     ```bash
     ./test.sh  # Change the args as needed
     ```